Things To Do in Marrakech : TOP 22 Things To Do

 Bab Doukkala: Located west of the Medina, Bab Doukkala is the other region worth seeing.
 This ancient area, still within the medieval walls, is ideal in the late afternoon as stallholders start to wind down.
 The smoke from shisha lingers in the air and the fragrance of tagine wafts from kitchens.

-16. Stay In a Traditional RIAD
+16. Stay In a Traditional Riad

 The best way to take in all of the breathtaking Moroccan architectural elements is to stay in a traditional riad, or guesthouse.
 They often have simple architecture and a sandy tint on the outside.
-But behind the door is a very different world.
+But behind the door is a very different world. things to do in Marakech

 A fantastical world of vibrant tiles, intricate designs, and vegetation that is often focused around an idyllic-looking swimming pool.
 A riad offers a quiet haven away from Marrakech’s bustle, making a stay there undoubtedly relaxing.